 - Release the Spring Loaded Pressure Arm (1) rotate the Idle Roll Arm (2) away from the Wire Feed Drive Roll (3).
 Ensure that the visible, stenciled size on the drive roll matches the wire size being used. - 2.
 Carefully detach the end of the wire from the spool.
-To prevent the spool from unwinding, do not release the wire until after step 5. - Cut the bent portion of wire off and straighten the first 4" (100 mm). - 4.
+To prevent the spool from unwinding, do not release the wire until after step 5. - 3.
+Cut the bent portion of wire off and straighten the first 4" (100 mm). - 4.
 Thread the wire through the In-going guide tube (4), over the drive roll (3), and into the out-going guide tube (5). - 5.
-Close the idle roll arm and latch the spring loaded pressure arm (2) in place (now you may release the welding wire).
+Close the idle roll arm (2) and latch the spring loaded pressure arm (1) in place (now you may release the welding wire).

-6. The idle roll pressure adjustment wing nut is normally set for mid-position on the pressure arm threads.
+6. The idle roll pressure adjustment wing nut is factory set to approximately five full turns from where the wing nut first engages the threads of the pressure arm (1).
 If feeding problems occur because the wire is flattened excessively, turn the pressure adjustment counter-clockwise to reduce distortion of the wire.
 Slightly less pressure may be required when using 0.023 - 0.025" (0,6 mm) wire.
 If the drive roll slips while feeding wire, the pressure should be increased until the wire feeds properly.